mellaadaktary/2420-Assignment1/README.md

 ![[sshkeysmade.png]]
 once we have our keys we now need to install ``` doctl``` in order to create the droplet
 # Installing doctl
 doctl is the official DigitalOcean command line interface that allows you to interact with the DigitalOcean API with the command line.
-Just like the control panel, you can create, configure, and destroy DigitalOcean resources such as Droplets using doctl.[^5]
+Just like the control panel, you can create, configure, and destroy DigitalOcean resources such as Droplets using doctl. doctl allows us to create and manage DigitalOcean resources directly from the command line, making it easier to automate droplet creation[^5]

 to Install doctl we need to run:
 1.